ravi00ei51/cppHal/README.md

 3. MPU9250 acccelerometer/gyro over I2C
 4. Simple UART communication between STM32 board and Laptop
 5. ESP-01 wifi control over UART.

+This code is free to use for any educational purposes.
+For any comeerical usage please notify the developer first.
+Any commercial usage of this project is not permitted without developer's knowledge.